 When we think of Iran, films are not the first things that come to our mind.
 In recent times the few Iranian movies that I saw like Taxi (2015) and Night Shift (2015), though made with limited budgets, they were impressive and made me realise what I was missing.
-The film-makers there, are producing excellent films that showcase the socio-economic conditions in Iran very well.
+The filmmakers there, are producing excellent films that highlight the socio-economic conditions in Iran very well.
 Today (2014) is one such film, which was exhibited as part of the ongoing Iranian Film Festival organised by Chennai’s ICAF society.
 The film is about an old Taxi driver, and the unconditional kindness he shows towards a stranger, a pregnant lady who gets into his car.

 The head-nurse character impresses us with her assessment of the facts regarding the relationship between the lead two characters.
-This is an emotionally intense film, we leave the hall carrying with us the pain and the social stigma faced by the lady.
+This is an emotionally intense film; we leave the hall carrying with us the pain and the social stigma faced by the lady.